May 14, 2026

 Dentistry Advertising Rules: Ethics & State Regulations (2026)

-What dental practices can and cannot say in marketing: federal FTC and HIPAA baseline, state board patterns, and the claims that trigger complaints.
+What dental practices can and cannot say in marketing: the FTC and HIPAA baseline, how state dental boards and the ADA Code layer on top, and the claims that trigger complaints.

 publish date